ARM-software/acle/main/acle.md

     to zero.

 *   When the hardware supports SME2, the function has [ZT state](#zt-state).
-    The function's ZT state is created on entry to the function and destroyed on return from the function.
-That is, the function does not use ZT0 to receive data from callers or to pass data back to callers.

 This attribute does not change a function's binary interface.
 If the function forms part of the object code's ABI, that object code function